Canada’s first healing farm

 Purposeful living is possible

-The core elements of Eli’s Place
+The Core Elements of Eli’s Place

 Based on a proven effective model

+After conducting an in-depth global review of 33 centres, Eli’s Place chose the proven effective model of Gould Farm, founded in 1913.
 Employment rates of the Gould Farm program participants went from 14% at departure to 81% 18 months after participation.
 Only 5% had a re-hospitalization and 100% were in stable housing 36 months after participation.

 81%